danbev/learning-openssl/README.md

 ```
 y² = x³ -2x + 2
 ```
-The graph is symetric in the horizontal axis so we can take take two points on the graph and draw a line between them.
+The graph is symmetric in the horizontal axis so we can take take two points on the graph and draw a line between them.
 This line will intersect that another point on the graph, from which we now draw a vertical line up/down depending on the side of the graph we are on.
 This point is called `P+Q`.
 There is a max